good-loop/doc/pages/policy/disciplinary-procedure.md

 ### First stage of formal procedure

+A manager may start the displinary procedure, either as the result of a [grievance procedure](grievance-procedure.html) investigation, or because they decide the circumstances merit it.
+An investigation is not needed.
+If the person being discplined feels that the treatment is unfair, they can appeal (see below).

-This will normally be either:
+The first stage will normally be either:

- - An improvement note for unsatisfactory performance if performance does not meet acceptable standards.
+ - An improvement note for unsatisfactory performance, if performance does not meet acceptable standards.
 This will set out the performance problem, the improvement that is required, the timescale, any help that may be given and the right of appeal.
 The individual will be advised that it constitutes the first stage of the formal procedure.
 A record of the improvement note will be kept for $limit_months, but will then be considered spent - subject to achieving and sustaining satisfactory performance

 or

- - A first warning for misconduct if conduct does not meet acceptable standards.
+ - A first warning for misconduct, if conduct does not meet acceptable standards.
 This will be in writing and set out the nature of the misconduct and the change in behaviour required and the right of appeal.
 The warning will also inform the employee that a final written warning may be considered if there is no sustained satisfactory improvement or change.
 A record of the warning will be kept, but it will be disregarded for disciplinary purposes after a specified period ($limit_months).

 ### Final written warning